 This is a great song if you’ve got one person who can sing and one who can’t.
 The less talented one can take the verses and the better singer can handle the chorus.
 Unless everyone is already drunk: then it doesn’t really matter.
 Lyrics here.

 Let’s just get this out of the way: this is a bad song.
 There are a few songs on this list that aren’t the greatest, but this is probably the worst of all.
 But if you’ve got a room full of drunk people and you want a song for two that will get the audience participating, this will do it.
 Lyrics here.

 Red Hot Chili Peppers — Love Roller Coaster

 This might not be your standard duet song, but it works.
 One person can sing the chorus and the other handle the male interruptions and the pseudo-rap.
 It’s a highly energetic song that presents no challenges whatsoever.
-It’s the perfect song for karaoke.
+This RHCP tune is the perfect song for karaoke.
 Lyrics here.

 Less Common Songs That Your Audience Will Love

 These are fun karaoke songs you don’t hear quite as often as the ones above, but they’re just as good, if not better.
 Sing one of these and you’ll win a lot of fans.
 People love being reminded of songs they used to listen to all the time, but have forgotten about over the years.